 Space Added Value

-The use of GNSS will allow the positioning of visitors on site and the pin-point of selected points of points of interest in the field.
+The use of GNSS will allow the positioning of visitors on site and the pinpoint of selected points of interest in the field.